Link2004tw/quantum-energy-contracts/README.md

 ## Project Overview

 **EnergyContract** is a Solidity smart contract designed to facilitate secure and transparent energy trading between a solar farm and authorized buyers on the Ethereum blockchain.
 It uses a commit-reveal scheme to ensure fairness and security for energy purchases (in kWh).
 The accompanying Next.js frontend (`solarfarm_ui`) provides a user-friendly interface, integrated with Firebase for authentication and data storage.
+A business demo video showcasing the platform is available on YouTube: [Solar Farm Business Demo](https://youtu.be/zD7AweB6VME).
 Key features include:

 - **Energy Management**: Allows the solar farm owner to add energy with a delay (`ADD_ENERGY_DELAY`) via `addEnergy`.
 - **Commit-Reveal Purchases**: Buyers commit (`commitPurchase`) and reveal (`revealPurchase`) within `COMMIT_REVEAL_WINDOW` to prevent front-running.